 4. User interface flexibility: rules-driven and system-agnostic

-- Customizable user interfaces that reflect business rules
+- Customizable interfaces that reflect business rules

 - Support for role-specific workflows (sales, engineering, partners)